Types of Personal Injury Lawsuits

 Silverman Law Firm LC represents victims who have suffered brain injuries due to medical malpractice.
 Medical malpractice can cause brain injuries due to delays in treating blood loss, failures in the diagnosis and treatment of myocardial infarction (heart attacks), medication errors, failure to monitor pumps used for pain management, anesthesia errors, obstetrical malpractice, and failure to regulate blood sugar levels in diabetics.

 Like any other type of professional in the medical field, we trust pharmacists to put our health and safety first.
 Although these types of situations do not occur often, when they do, they can have lasting and even fatal consequences.
 Types of pharmacy malpractice include filling the wrong prescription, failing to notify the patient of drug interactions, and incorrectly labeling the dosage or frequency of the medication.
+Please double check that the medications that your pharmacist dispenses is what was prescribed your your physician.

 Bowel injury cases are complex.
 Joshua Silverman is experienced in representing victims who have suffered from the devastating consequences of bowel injuries.
 Bowel injuries can be deadly.
 Cases Mr. Silverman has handled or is currently handling include bowel injuries from motor vehicle accidents, lacerated bowels during surgeries, delayed diagnosis of bowel injuries, failure to treat bowel injuries, and other similar medical malpractice cases.